 You want to go about your business like the SAS, on some covert operation behind enemy lines, where nobody hears about it until the job is done.

-I’d also suggest that you go and do something that represents a simple “first step” towards getting in shape.
+I’d also suggest that you go and do something that represents a simple “first step” towards getting back in shape.

 Maybe set your alarm 20 minutes early so you have time to get up in the morning and go for a brisk walk.
 Or take some of the food in your kitchen that you know you shouldn’t be eating and get rid of it.

 You want to go and do something positive.
-Something that says you’re serious about getting in shape, rather than just contemplating starting to consider thinking about it.
+Something that says you’re serious about getting back in shape, rather than just contemplating starting to consider thinking about it.

 Next, you’ll need to make some changes to your diet.